netzero-labs/netzero-labs/docs/tariffs/Dynamic-Electricity-Pricing.md

 If you are in a region with a supported provider, you will see a "Utility Rate Plan" option in the main menu.

-We will add support for additional plans and utilities in the future, [let us know](mailto:feedback@netzero.energy) if you're currently on a dynamic plan and would like to participate.

 ## Agile Octopus Configuration

 If you're currently on an Agile Octopus plan, configure your region, import and export